exetr/OSSA-Notes/README.md

 Since this examination involves negative marking, I highly suggest that you do not answer questions that you are completely uncertain of as trying to guess answers to questions brings a higher chance of getting the answers wrong and hence getting more marks deducted.

-The bulk of the examination focuses on two topics: analysing network traffic and network scanning.
-Hence, I would suggest placing more focus on getting comfortable with using wireshark and nmap.
+The bulk of the examination focuses on two topics: analyzing network traffic and network scanning.
+Hence, I would suggest placing more focus on getting comfortable with using WireShark and nmap.
 Additionally, I would also advice that you read up on concepts that are related to these two tools.
 Some of the aforementioned concepts may include but are not limited to:

 - TCP three way handshakes
 - TCP flags
 - TCP protocols

 During the examination, I highly suggest that you begin off by performing nmap scans of all the hosts involved and specified in the question paper and record down all the information you can retrieve.
 During this time, focus on answering questions from other sections and topics during this time.
-This is because in a class of 20 students, the limited bandwidth will result in very long scan times so having to repeat the nmap scans multiple times over to get infomation you have missed out on will be a huge waste of time.
+This is because in a class of 20 students, the limited bandwidth will result in very long scan times so having to repeat the nmap scans multiple times over to get information you have missed out on will be a huge waste of time.

 ## Course Content